jazztinecruz/e-commerce/README.md

 Hi!

-This is a responsive and full-typed e-commerce app where you can
+This is a responsive and full-typed e-commerce app where you can add items to your cart and as well as saving it to your wishlist.

 **Features**
 - Sign In through Google Account